brucemcpherson/scrviz-profile/README.md

 #### Copying links

 For convenience, each row is wired up to be able to be copied to the clipboard if you click on the icon.
 If there is a link present it'll copy that, otherwise it'll copy the text

+## icons

+Although you can specify any icon from https://materialdesignicons.com/ as described above, scrviz has a whole list of built in icon and image definitions.
+This is going to help consistency across users, so use them if you can. see https://github.com/brucemcpherson/gitvizzy for the latest supported list